walter-a-jablonowski/marsbase-one/ai.md

         ```
         id                    numeric
-        parentIds
+        parentIds:            Array of requirement IDs that this requirement is a child of
-        childIds:             IDs of child requirements (for hierarchy), requirements can have multiple parents (e.g. power supply needed for different things)
+        childIds:             Array of child requirement IDs (for hierarchy), requirements can have multiple parents (e.g. power supply needed for different things)
         relatedIds:           Array of related requirement IDs (e.g. dependencies)
         userIds:              Array of user IDs that may edit this requirement
         name